The Do’s & Don’ts for Working from Home, Productively

 Protect your work time like it’s your toddler.

-Your relationship to your work matters.
+Your relationship with your work matters.
 It shouldn’t matter if you do it in an office or in bed, work hours are for work, not coffee dates or yoga classes.
 This is not to say you can’t be flexible.
 You can!
 Decide on the hours that you’ll set aside for work, and plan around them.
 This will also help you focus better while you’re ‘on the clock’.

 Choose your ‘office.’